 Maths: In Maths, we will be developing our understanding of number and learning more about multiplication and division as well as learning to use Roman Numerals.

-Spring 1 – Potions
+Spring 1 – What's that smell?

 Potion: a poison, a mixture, an aromatic brew, a vapour, a liquid or a sticky goo.
 Welcome to the amazing magical world of potions and their properties….